 There are many myths surrounding car seat safety, particularly when it comes to the law itself.
 For example, some people believe that as long as their child is buckled into a regular adult lap/shoulder belt, they will be fine during an accident – this is not true!

-A lap/shoulder belt alone does not provide enough support for a child’s body, especially during a high-impact collision such as a head-on crash.
+A lap/shoulder belt alone does not support a child’s body enough, especially during a high-impact collision such as a head-on crash.

 More asking questions by parents in Arizona about car seats: